LenaAnastazjaPtak/OpenAI_HTML_Generator/README.md

 # OpenAI HTML Generator

 A Python application that transforms text-based articles into structured HTML using the OpenAI API.
 This application generates an HTML structure from the article content, adds designated placeholder images with descriptive prompts, and includes captions, making it easy to enhance the document with images and prepare it for the web.
+Additionally, it generates an HTML template for article previews.
+The <body> section is left empty and ready for the article content.
+This empty template is saved as szablon.html, while a full preview of the article is saved as podglad.html.

 ## Features